Kr3m/missionpackplus/README.md

 # missionpackplus

-missionpackplus is based on [foundation](https://github.com/RemyTek/foundation) a mod to build mods on.
+missionpackplus is a Quake III Team Arena mod based on [foundation](https://github.com/RemyTek/foundation) a mod to build mods on.

+# Instructions

+Download the release file to your Quake3/missionpack folder.
+Enjoy!

+Server up at /connect chi.kr3m.one:27946

 # Current state: